BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 </div>

-It means that five precepts are now the basis of your sense restraint and confinement, which is very easy, not even really confining - but they must be taken in the ultimate sense.
+It means that five precepts are now the basis of your sense restraint and confinement, which is very easy, not even really confining—but they must be taken in the ultimate sense.
 Then, if on top of that you want to sometimes keep the eight precepts, good; but then if you don’t keep the eight precepts there is no falling lower than the five precepts, that is your basis.
 And that must remain your basis.

-Then, if you do really want to free yourself once and for all, or at least make an attempt for it, then you should take the eight precepts - again, in the ultimate sense, *for the rest of your life.*
+Then, if you do really want to free yourself once and for all, or at least make an attempt for it, then you should take the eight precepts—again, in the ultimate sense, *for the rest of your life.*

 Through that, because now that’s something you must protect, you’re forced to be mindful.
 You’re forced to be moderate and not overdo things